jragard/kenzie-testing/TowerOfHanoi/README.md

 - <span>Use the DOM property [childElementCount](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/childElementCount) to find how many disks are in a tower.</span>
 - <span>Use the DOM property [lastElementChild](https://developer.mozilla.org/en-US/docs/Web/API/ParentNode/lastElementChild) to find the disk on top of a tower.</span>
 - Use the DOM method [appendChild()](https://developer.mozilla.org/en-US/docs/Web/API/Node/appendChild) to add a disk to a tower (you have already used this method many times in previous assignments).
 Note that when you use appendChild on an element that already has a parent, _it is automatically removed from the old parent and added to the new one._
+- Use the `data-size` attribute on the disk elements to determine whether one disk is larger than another.